How to Start a Blog in 2020

 2. Decide on your domain name

-The straight answer is YES, you need your own domain name if you’re serious about starting a blog the right way.
+The straight answer is YES, you need your own domain name if your intention is to eventually monetize.

-Here are the reasons why you should get a domain name:
+Here are reasons why you should get a domain name:

 - You want to eventually make money off your blog.